fongandrew/hydeout/membership.md

 drop down menu below, and press the **Pay Now** button to enter your payment details with PayPal.

-> Note you **do not** need a PayPal account to pay.
+> 🛈 You **do not** need a PayPal account to pay.
 If you choose to pay by a different method, please press 'pay with credit or debit card' or 'continue without a guest account'.

 <p style="font-size:40px"> ⚠️ Membership is NOT yet live!
 Please do not send money! </p>